informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Protocols.md

 Protocols include a _Version_ field to help distinguish between these.
 Here are some guidelines for using this field.

-If the investigator feels their protocol is a significant difference from the original, AND data on the GUDMAP or RBK website that links to the protocol cannot be replicated with the old version, create a brand new protocol and update the _Version_ field by one "whole" number (ie, from "1" to "2").
+If the investigator feels their protocol is a significant difference from the original, AND data on the ATLAS-D2K website that links to the protocol cannot be replicated with the old version, create a brand new protocol and update the _Version_ field by one "whole" number (ie, from "1" to "2").

 If you only need to add a clarification or a note, or if a reagent source is substituted that does not change the outcome of the protocol (but saves money, for example), then edit the existing protocol and update the _Version_ field by a "point" number, (ie, from "1" to "1.1").